Addax: Description

 The addax is greyish-brown in winter and almost completely white or sandy blonde in summer; it has white hindquarters and legs, and long, brown hair on the head, neck, and shoulders.
 Its head-to-body length is 120 to 130 cm, and its tail is 25 to 35 cm long.
 It is sexually dimorphic in size, as males stand from 105 to 115 cm at the shoulder with a weight of 100 to 125 kg, whereas females are 95 to 110 cm tall with a weight of 60 to 90 kg.

-Its head is marked with brown or black patches that form an 'X' over their noses.
+Their heads are marked with brown or black patches that form an X over their noses.
 They have scraggly beards and prominent red nostrils.
-Long, black hairs stick out between their curved and spiralling horns, ending in a short mane on the neck.
+Long, black hairs stick out between their curved and spiraling horns, ending in a short mane on the neck.